der-pw/ESP-12_WLED-Controller/wiring.md

 ### Connecting Serial-UART converter (in this case FTDI adapter)
 ![FTDI-Adapter](img/FTDI_conn.jpg)

 The Jumper ```BTN/FLASH``` is bridges during des flashing progress, alternative at start up.
-This initializes the flashing sequence.

 #### Installation of WLED
 The easiest way to install WLED is via the "ESP Web Tools" at https://install.wled.me/ .
 Pre compiled binaries can be easily installed in your browser.
 You can find more information at: https://kno.wled.ge/basics/install-binary/ .

+##### Double function of BTN/FLASH

+Later, during normal WLED operation mode, a button can be connected to `BTN / FLASH`, so it's possible to switch the strip on and off, or [control any macros](https://kno.wled.ge/features/macros/).
+It's important to use an NO button, otherwise the ESP will boot into the flashing sequence.

 ### Connecting power supply and LED strip
 ![FTDI-Adapter](img/STRP-PWR_conn.jpg)